And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 Unfortunately, for the average citizen, this is occurring at a time when the economy is weakening, incomes are falling and unemployment is rising.
 In other words, the Federal Banks’ inflationary efforts are making things a lot worse for the majority of people.

-Total debt in the United States is $53 TRILLION dollars, which is almost 500% of net national income.
+Total debt in the United States is over $53 TRILLION dollars, which is almost 500% of net national income.
 We owe foreign entities 12.5 trillion or 24% of the total.
 The situation in many European countries is not better.

 Highway to hell: Ludwig von Mises stated: "There is no means of avoiding the final collapse of a boom brought about by credit (debt) expansion.
-The alternative is only whether the crisis should come sooner as the result of a voluntary abandonment of further credit (debt) expansion, or later as a final and total catastrophe of the currency system involved."
+The alternative is only whether the crisis should come sooner as the result of voluntary abandonment of further credit (debt) expansion, or later as a final and total catastrophe of the currency system involved."

 The first alternative is deflation.
 The second is hyperinflation.
 Authorities have clearly opted for hyperinflation or more money supply.

 The Fed is able to increase the money supply, but they cannot determine exactly how or where it will be used in the economy.
-We have misallocation of funds.
+We have a misallocation of funds.
 At this time, the misallocation is into Treasury bonds.
 Hence interest rates fall and the value of debt rises.
 Businesses go bankrupt.
 We are witnessing this occurring at an alarming rate around the world.
-These are classic examples of mal-investments gone astray.
+These are classic examples of Mal-investments gone astray.

 Markets and asset prices have been distorted by excess credit and money creation.
 Global asset prices are mispriced, and this is especially true of the huge toxic wasteland of debt derivatives.